QUESTIONS ABOUT CATHY & FRIENDS

 Why don’t you have review scores?
 Because I think they’re useless.
 I explain in detail here.

 What platforms do you review for?
-I review games for the following platforms:
+We review games for the following platforms:

 When a PC game is pay what you want or part of a bundle, what do you guys pay for it?
 We pay whatever the average price is at the time of purchase.
 Maybe more, but never less.

 Does Indie Gamer Chick review student projects?
 Yes, as long as it’s on one of the platforms I cover.
-If it is, I’ll never turn away a student project.
+If it is, I’ll never turn away a student project and neither will Miko.

 Why are your reviews so mean?
 The vast majority of developers want reviews that hold nothing back, nit-pick, and say things that other critics are afraid to say to indies.
 A lot of critics are concerned that they might hurt a developer’s feelings if they point out too much wrong with a game.
 But, after reviewing over 400 games, I can promise you that developers want unfiltered feedback.
 The kind they can’t get from friends, family, and fellow developers.
 Now, I might dress up that feedback with absurd analogies and lame jokes, but that’s for the benefit of readers who want to be entertained while being informed.
 It’s a format that has helped grow my site incredibly since I started.